New homes for our residents

 The situation in Worthing

 Worthing Borough Council transferred its entire housing stock to a new organisation, Worthing Homes, in 1999.
-Worthing Homes owns and manages those homes, as well as supporting citizens on the Worthing waiting list into its properties when they become available.
+Worthing Homes owns and manages those homes, as well as supporting residents on the Worthing waiting list into its properties when they become available.

 As a borough we have far less social housing than other places, which has led to our waiting list growing to more than 1,900 local households.
-Hundreds of those citizens are having to be housed outside the area because we have nowhere for them here - meaning the proportion of our residents who we have to house outside Worthing is more than five times the national average.
+Hundreds of those residents are having to be housed outside the area because we have nowhere for them here - meaning the proportion of our residents who we have to house outside Worthing is more than five times the national average.

 We're determined to bring Worthing families back to Worthing, so we're finding creative ways to work with our partners to build more homes for social rent and temporary accommodation for those at risk of becoming homeless.
 We're working with developers to ensure that there is social and genuinely affordable housing built on major development sites in the town.
 We're also looking for sites across the town where we can build the new, sustainable council homes we desperately need - without building on our green spaces.